nimble-ui/community/CODE_OF_CONDUCT.md

 ## Reporting Misconduct

-If you see misconduct, speak with one of the community's [Administrators](ADMINISTRATORS.md) if possible.
+If you see misconduct, add the following comment to inform all Administrators about the misconduct.

+> @nimble-ui/admin

 If reactions are enabled on the issue, pull request, or discussion thread, a thumbs down (:-1:) *will* be treated as a report.